common grape hyacinth

 restaurant

-Diet Photosynthetic; derives energy from sunlight, water, and minerals in well-drained soil.
+Diet Autotrophic; produces energy through photosynthesis using sunlight, water, and minerals from well-drained soil.

 park